Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/6.1/lift.md

 > [!IMPORTANT]
 > By default, the vertical lift will be running the default PID controller.
 >
-> Configuring and tuning PID controllers are out of scope of this guide, and
+> Configuring PID controllers and the BunyipsLib-provided drop-in `Motor` class are out of scope of this guide, and
 > are better covered in the [IO section of the BunyipsLib Wiki](https://github.com/Murray-Bridge-Bunyips/BunyipsLib/wiki/IO).

 Finally, you need to initialise your hardware and subsystem.
 These are currently null.